Applications for the program for 2015/16 academic year are still accepted.

 - requires students to undertake a Research Paper as a specialized topic of study

-- will be conducted in a multi-disciplinary environment -- bringing together researchers from a variety of disciplines
+- is conducted in a multi-disciplinary environment -- bringing together researchers from a variety of disciplines

 - ensures that all graduate student will have an opportunity to interact with other researchers from government, community agencies and partners from other universities in the Metropolis Project, and the Joint Centre for Research in Immigration and Settlement (CERIS)